ScratchAT/WhatHaveWeDone/README.md

-# WhatHaveIDone2.0
+# WhatHaveWeDone
-here it comes
+documentation is on done.lefty.cf